 DELETE call on same path.

-If management API is enabled, Mockintosh will record all requests that are not found in configured endpoints.
+then Mockintosh will record all the requests that are not matched into the configured endpoints.
 You can

 get config prototype for these endpoints by querying

 GET /unhandled in management API.